 Sometimes yes.
 Sometimes no.

-Some exchange organizations are volunteer based organizations.
+Some exchange organizations are volunteer organizations.
 In such firms the host family does not get paid no matter where you live.
 Other exchange organizations pay or do not pay their host family depending on what type of exchange program you choose.

 Different countries have different rules.
 In the US there are both variations based on the type of visa the exchange student has (J-1 vs F-1).
 In Norway there isn’t a regulation about this, but many of the exchange organizations do not pay their host families.